 - Creative Education – Educational consultant, blog editor.

-- Mum – to two of the world’s most cheeky five-year-old girls, Lyra and Ellie.
+- Mum – to two of the world’s most cheeky six-year-old girls, Lyra and Ellie.

 Self-Harm and Eating Disorders in Schools: A Guide to Whole School Support and Practical Strategies

 Self-harm and eating disorders are present in almost every school and they frequently co-occur.
 It is vital that school staff can spot early warning signs, understand triggers and know how to effectively support the students in their care.
 This is a very practical guide that helps school staff to gain a better understanding of self-harm and eating disorders, dispelling the myths and misconceptions that surround these behaviours, and explaining how to respond to disclosures, make referrals, and work alongside parents to assist in the road to recovery.
 The book provides a range of guidance from whole-school policies and procedures to day-to-day strategies to implement in lessons, at mealtimes and in one-on-one sessions.
 Order a copy.
 Read a preview and reviews.